Jónatas Noro

-Jónatas Xavier Zamith Oliveira Noro (born 9 July 2005) is a Portuguese professional footballer who plays for Braga as a centre-back.
+Jónatas Xavier Zamith Oliveira Noro (born 9 July 2005) is a Portuguese professional footballer who plays for Cypriot First Division club Pafos as a centre-back.

 Career

 Noro was born in Portugal to Malagasy and Malagasy Portuguese roots.
 A youth product of his local club NS Rio Maior and Palmeiras FC, Noro joined the youth academy of Braga in 2019.
 On 30 June 2021, he signed his first professional contract with Braga.
 On 13 March 2023, he extended his contract with Braga until 2027.
 He was promoted to the Braga B team for the 2024–25 season.
 On 22 August 2024, he made the senior matchday squad for the first time in a UEFA Europa League match against Rapid Wien.
 On 19 October 2024, he debuted with the senior Braga team in a 2–1 Taça de Portugal win over 1º Dezembro.

+On 9 September 2026, Noro signed a three-year contract with Pafos in Cyprus.

 International career

 Noro is a youth international for Portugal, having played up to the Portugal U20s in 2024.